In person or online?

 Short answer: in person.

 Despite its quantitative angle, you will get the most out of a Kano study if you approach it as a qualitative study.
-The benefits of talking to your survey participants with the Kano survey as an underlying structure far outweigh the disadvantages (like the time you spend).
+The benefits of talking to your survey participants with the Kano survey as an underlying structure far outweigh the disadvantages.

 If you cannot talk with survey participants, a remote survey (online or other) is the next best thing.
 But even then, do a live test of your survey first.